-Cairo is a busy, messy, noisy delight of a city which enchants visitors with its ancient treasures and challenges them with its modern riotousness.
+Cairo is a messy, noisy delight of a city which enchants visitors with its ancient treasures and challenges them with its modern riotousness.
 The 'Mother of all Cities' is full of great restaurants and thrilling archaeological sites; it is the doorstep to one of the most intriguing tourist destinations in the world.

 Egypt is most renowned for its historical sightseeing, and Cairo certainly doesn't disappoint in this regard: it is the city of the pyramids, the sphinx, the Colossus of Ramses II.
-The ancient Egyptians left their mark on this city and their presence can still be felt.
-There is also more recent history on show in Cairo and tourists should not limit themselves to ancient relics: Old Cairo, also called Coptic Cairo, is the meeting place of three religions and boasts remarkable churches as well as synagogues and mosques; The Hanging Church is a favorite with visitors.
+The ancient Egyptians left their mark on this area and their presence can still be felt.
+There is also more recent history on show in Cairo and tourists should not limit themselves to ancient relics: Old Cairo, also called Coptic Cairo, is the meeting place of three religions and boasts remarkable churches as well as synagogues and mosques; The Hanging Church is a favourite with visitors.